Randomization-based joint central limit theorem and efficient covariate adjustment in stratified $2^K$ factorial experiments: Abstract

 \section{Abstract}

-Stratified factorial experiments are widely used in industrial engineering, clinical trials, and social science to measure the joint effects of several factors on an outcome.
-Researchers often use a linear model and analysis of covariance to analyze experimental results; however, few studies have addressed the validity and robustness of the resulting inferences because assumptions for a linear model might not be justified by randomization.
-In this paper, we establish the finite-population joint central limit theorem for usual (unadjusted) factorial effect estimators in stratified $2^K$ factorial experiments.
-Our theorem is obtained under randomization-based inference framework, making use of an extension of the vector form of the Wald--Wolfowitz--Hoeffding theorem for a linear rank statistic.
-It is robust to model misspecification, arbitrary numbers of strata, stratum sizes, and propensity scores across strata.
-To improve the estimation and inference efficiency, we propose three covariate adjustment methods and show that under mild conditions, the resulting covariate-adjusted factorial effect estimators are consistent, jointly asymptotically normal, and generally more efficient than the unadjusted estimator.
-In addition, we propose Neyman-type conservative estimators for the asymptotic variances to facilitate valid inferences.
-Simulation studies demonstrate the benefits of covariate adjustment methods.
-Finally, we apply the proposed methods to analyze a real dataset from a clinical trial to evaluate the effects of the addition of bevacizumab and/or carboplatin on pathologic complete response rates in patients with stage II to III triple-negative breast cancer.
+Randomized block factorial experiments are widely used in industrial engineering, clinical trials, and social science.
+Researchers often use a linear model and analysis of covariance to analyze experimental results; however, limited studies have addressed the validity and robustness of the resulting inferences because assumptions for a linear model might not be justified by randomization in randomized block factorial experiments.
+In this paper, we establish a new finite population joint central limit theorem for usual (unadjusted) factorial effect estimators in randomized block $2^K$ factorial experiments.
+Our theorem is obtained under a randomization-based inference framework, making use of an extension of the vector form of the Wald--Wolfowitz--Hoeffding theorem for a linear rank statistic.
+It is robust to model misspecification, numbers of blocks, block sizes, and propensity scores across blocks.
+To improve the estimation and inference efficiency, we propose four covariate adjustment methods.
+We show that under mild conditions, the resulting covariate-adjusted factorial effect estimators are consistent, jointly asymptotically normal, and generally more efficient than the unadjusted estimator.
+In addition, we propose Neyman-type conservative estimators for the asymptotic covariances to facilitate valid inferences.
+Simulation studies and a clinical trial data analysis demonstrate the benefits of the covariate adjustment methods.